joanbier/Arkanoid/README.md

 https://joanbier.github.io/Arkanoid/.

 This project presents a classic game called arkanoid.
-The game is about bouncing the ball and breaking the bricks and collecting points.
+The game is about bouncing the ball, breaking the bricks and collecting points.
+To start the game, just click and hold the left mouse button.
+To move the paddle you need to move your mouse clicked before.
+Just give it a try and good luck!

 ## Technologies
 * HTML